janaAmabrouk/UniTracker_App/README.md

  ## 🎨 Screenshots

-***Note: To add your images, create an `images` folder in your repository, upload your screenshots to it, and then replace the paths below.***

 | Student App - Home | Student App - Schedules | Admin Dashboard |
 | :----------------: | :---------------------: | :---------------: |
 |  ![Student Home](images/student_home.png)  | ![Student Schedules](images/student_schedules.png) |  ![Admin Dashboard](images/admin_dashboard.png)   |